Deep composition of tensor-trains using squared inverse Rosenblatt transports: Deep inverse Rosenblatt transport

 \begin{remark} In some situations, the ratio function $(\rk{k+1}{k} \circ \cmap{k}) (\bu)$ may exhibit sharp boundary layers if the uniform reference measure $\muni$ (with $R = I$) is used.
-This can increase the complexity of the resulting FTT factorisations.
+This can increase the complexity of the resulting TT decompositions.
 Apart from carefully choosing the bridging measures, a partial remedy to the boundary layer is to use a reference measure with the density $\pref(\bu)$ decaying towards the boundary, such as the normal density truncated on a sufficiently large hypercube $[-\sigma, \sigma]^d$.
-The function $\pref(\bu)$ in \eqref{eq:qk_exact} and \eqref{eq:qk_approx} smoothens the previous approximation errors, which can improve the accuracy of FTT approximations.
-With a reference measure defined on a hypercube, the collocation techniques based on Chebyshev and Fourier bases (cf. Section~\ref{sec:sirt_cdf}) can be applied to construct and evaluate FTT decompositions in DIRT. \end{remark}
+The function $\pref(\bu)$ in \eqref{eq:qk_exact} and \eqref{eq:qk_approx} smoothens the previous approximation errors, which can improve the accuracy of TT approximations.
+With a reference measure defined on a hypercube, the collocation techniques based on Chebyshev and Fourier bases (see Section~\ref{sec:sirt_cdf}) can be applied to construct and evaluate functional TT decompositions in DIRT. \end{remark}